Back to blog

 The Early Days of PHP

 PHP was created in 1994 by Rasmus Lerdorf.
-Initially, it was a set of Common Gateway Interface (CGI) binaries written in C. Over the years, PHP has undergone numerous transformations, evolving from a simple scripting tool to a robust programming language.
+Initially, it was a set of Common Gateway Interface (CGI) binaries written in C. Over the years, PHP underwent numerous transformations, evolving from a simple scripting tool to a robust programming language.
+What I find genuinely interesting about that trajectory is how much of PHP's early messiness—the loose typing, the procedural sprawl—was a direct product of solving real problems fast rather than designing an elegant system first.
+That pragmatism shaped everything that came after.

 Key Advancements in PHP